 In the first round of questions, candidates were asked why they are running for election.
 Candidates expressed a desire to be the voice for underrepresented groups, students, teachers and taxpayers.

 In the second round, candidates tackled the topic of budget priorities.
 Henson said that nearly 90% of the budget goes to salaries and benefits, emphasizing that ensuring employees are well-compensated should be the top priority.
 Henson further argued that the second priority should be providing equal access to high-quality education for students across the district.
 Both Homesley and Taylor suggested that having an outside auditor could assist the school board in identifying where funds are most needed.
-Terry, Yonce and Pizzuti emphasized that safety, equality and mental health are priorities.
+Pizzuti discussed that students, safety, ensuring equality throughout the school districts and budgeting for taxpayers are priorities.
+Pizzuti further said that the money should be allocated to the classrooms where it is needed.
+Terry and Yonce agreed with Pizzuti, further stating that mental health resources are important as well.
 Flashnick highlighted that preparing students for life after graduation is also essential.

 In the third round, candidates addressed strategies for retaining and recruiting teachers.
 Candidates agreed that providing support and competitive salaries should be priorities.
 Pizzuti emphasized that listening to teachers will help find what the resources they need are.
 Yonce and Taylor both mentioned the importance of teachers having uninterrupted planning periods and limiting the amount of outside work required from them to retain veteran teachers.